ryanklee/think-taink/docs/problem_statements.md

 - [DOC003] Research Needs

 Gaps/Inconsistencies:
-- Need for more specific guidelines on ethical considerations in long-term AI experiments
+- Need for more specific guidelines on ethical considerations in long-term AI experiments within our EthicsFramework service
-- Lack of clear protocols for handling unexpected ethical dilemmas during experiments
+- Lack of clear protocols for handling unexpected ethical dilemmas during experiments, possibly requiring new domain events

-## 3. Explainable AI in Complex Systems
+## 3. Explainable AI in Complex Aggregate Systems

-Problem Statement: There is a significant challenge in developing explainable AI techniques that can provide meaningful insights into the decision-making processes of complex, multi-agent systems while maintaining system performance.
+Problem Statement: There is a significant challenge in developing explainable AI techniques that can provide meaningful insights into the decision-making processes of complex, multi-agent systems represented as aggregates, while maintaining system performance.
 This includes explaining cooperative strategies, agent contributions, and decision-making processes in multi-agent environments.

 References:
 - [DOC001] Domain Model and Research Summary
 - [DOC003] Research Needs

 Gaps/Inconsistencies:
-- Need for implementation strategies for collective explainable AI techniques in our multi-agent system
+- Need for implementation strategies for collective explainable AI techniques in our Agent and Experiment aggregates
-- Lack of specific plans for integrating Shapley value-based explanations for agent contributions
+- Lack of specific plans for integrating Shapley value-based explanations for agent contributions within our domain model
-- Need to explore the potential of fuzzy AI approaches for computationally efficient explanations
+- Need to explore the potential of fuzzy AI approaches for computationally efficient explanations in our ReasoningEngine service
-- Lack of visualization techniques, such as virtual reality-based parallel coordinate plots, for complex decision-making processes
+- Lack of visualization techniques, such as virtual reality-based parallel coordinate plots, for complex decision-making processes within our ExperimentRunner service
-- Need to investigate the applicability of multi-valued action reasoning systems in our context
+- Need to investigate the applicability of multi-valued action reasoning systems in our Agent entity context

-## 4. Bias Detection and Mitigation in AI Systems
+## 4. Bias Detection and Mitigation in AI Systems as a Cross-Cutting Concern

-Problem Statement: Current methods for detecting and mitigating biases in AI systems are often insufficient for complex, multi-agent environments, particularly when dealing with diverse behavioral traits, cultural contexts, and specialized domains such as finance and employment.
+Problem Statement: Current methods for detecting and mitigating biases in AI systems are often insufficient for complex, multi-agent environments represented as DDD aggregates, particularly when dealing with diverse behavioral traits (TraitBundle value objects), cultural contexts, and specialized domains such as finance and employment.

 References:
 - [DOC001] Domain Model and Research Summary